-- 37.7 There are 4 main levels of diversity: - 37.7.1 Single Central Office redundancy with separate diverse fibre; - 37.7.2 Single Central Office redundancy with separate diverse fibre and diverse access to End User Premises: - 37.7.3 Single Central Office redundancy with separate diverse fibre, diverse access to End User Premises and diverse access to a separate OFDF at a single Central Office; and - 37.7.4 Dual Central Office redundancy with separate diverse fibre, diverse access to End User Premises and diverse access to a separate Central Office. - 37.8 To provide the diversity described in clause 37.7.3 the LFC will have to provide a second entry point to the Central Office; if this is not available then the LFC will have to build the additional access point at time of order at the cost set out in the Price List.
-The Network cables will also be terminated on a separate OFDF.
+- 37.7 There are 4 main levels of diversity: - 37.7.1 Single Central Office redundancy with diverse route; - 37.7.2 Single Central Office redundancy with diverse route and diverse access to End User Premises; - 37.7.3 Single Central Office redundancy with diverse route, diverse access to End User Premises and diverse access to Central Office; and - 37.7.4 Dual Central Office redundancy with diverse route, diverse access to End User Premises and access to a separate Central Office. - 37.8 To provide the diversity described in clause 37.7.3 the LFC will have to provide a second entry point to the Central Office; if this is not available then the LFC will have to build the additional access point at time of order at the cost set out in the Price List.
+The Network cables will also be terminated on separate part of the MOFDF.